Wolfang Campark ACT74 action camera review

 At this point I’ll mention that I have bought SDHC memory cards from a few places and received some fakes.
 In each case I got my money back but lost time messing about with returns systems and complaints procedures.

-Anyway, for UK buyers I would definitely recommend buying at least 2 of these genuine 32GB SanDisk cards so you have decent capacity for a day of filming and the price is good.
+Anyway, for buyers I would definitely recommend buying at least 2 genuine 32GB SanDisk cards so you have decent capacity for a day of filming and the price is good.
 Using 2 allows you to rotate them and also reduces your chances of missing the all-important filming if one of them dies (which memory cards do from time to time).
 They have a higher speed class too and this makes a big difference to the use of the camera, don’t buy the slower cards as they will drive you mad, making your device feel sluggish overall.

 Verdict